eoin-cr/JomBot/README.md

 # Added in this commit:

-Fixed issue where the hh cog wouldn't create a data key in the JSON file if one didn't exist already.
+Fixed issue where print function was missing ctx.

 ---